cloud-gov/product/OnboardingChecklist.md

 * [ ] Review the [18F open source policy guidance about protecting sensitive information|https://github.com/18F/open-source-policy/blob/master/practice.md#protecting-sensitive-information].
 ** [ ] Read our [sharing secret keys|https://cloud.gov/docs/ops/secrets/#sharing-secret-keys] policy.
 ** [ ] Review the [18F requirements for password management|https://handbook.18f.gov/password-requirements/].
-* [ ] If you&#39;re Cloud Ops or Business Unit: Coordinate with your onboarding buddy to go through Contingency Planning training within 10 days (and annually after that).
+* [ ] If you're Cloud Ops or Business Unit: Coordinate with your onboarding buddy to go through Contingency Planning training within 10 days (and annually after that).
 This will cover the following document, which you should also review before or after training:
 * [ ] Read the [Contingency Plan|https://docs.cloud.gov/ops/contingency-plan/].
 * Read the following documents as well, which explain our practices in a formal written way.
 Reach out to your buddy or the team if anything is unexpected or confusing.
 * [ ] Read the [Continuous Monitoring Strategy|https://cloud.gov/docs/ops/continuous-monitoring/], particularly the [cloud.gov team responsibilities|https://cloud.gov/docs/ops/continuous-monitoring/#cloud-gov-team].